-9.1 A licensed clinical mental health counselor and/or licensed marriage and family therapist who does not intend to continue his/her licensure, upon written request to the Administrator, may have his/her name transferred to an inactive list, and shall not be required to pay the renewal fee as long as he/she remains inactive.
-Should he/she wish to resume functioning as a licensed clinical mental health counselor and/or licensed marriage and family therapist, he/she shall so notify the Administrator and remit his/her renewal fee and his/her license shall be reinstated.
+8.1 A licensed clinical mental health counselor and/or licensed marriage and family therapist who does not intend to continue his/her licensure, upon written request to the Department, may have his/her name transferred to an inactive list, and shall not be required to pay the renewal fee as long as he/she remains inactive.
+Should he/she wish to resume functioning as a licensed clinical mental health counselor and/or licensed marriage and family therapist, he/she shall submit an application and fees to the Department, attesting to the completion of the continuing education requirements in accordance with section 10.0 herein within the immediate two (2) years prior to the applicant's request for licensure reactivation, unless the license has been suspended or revoked.

-Section 10.0 Continuing Education Requirements
+Section 9.0 Continuing Education Requirements

-10.1 The application for license renewal shall include satisfactory evidence of completion of at least forty (40) credits of continuing education relevant to the practice of clinical mental health counseling or marriage and family therapy practice, completed over the two (2) year period

-- preceding re-licensure.
-Furthermore, twenty (20) of the forty (40) credits of continuing education shall be completed within Category 1, Formal Programs, as set forth hereunder. - 10.2 Continuing education programs sponsored or approved by the following organizations are deemed to be approved by the Board: American Counseling Association (ACA), American Mental Health Counselors Association (AMHCA), National Board for Certified Counselors, Inc. (NBCC), American Association for Marriage and Family Therapy (AAMFT), Rhode Island Mental Health Counselors Association (RIMHCA), Rhode Island Counseling Association (RICA), Rhode Island Marriage and Family Therapist Association (RIMFTA), National Association of Social Workers (NASW), American Psychological Association (APA), American Medical Association (AMA) or such other nationally-recognized organizations, as approved by the Board.
+- 9.1 The application for license renewal shall include satisfactory evidence of completion of forty (40) credits of continuing education relevant to the practice of clinical mental health counseling or marriage and family therapy practice, completed over the two (2) year period preceding relicensure.
+Furthermore, a minimum of twenty (20) of the forty (40) credits of continuing education shall be completed within Category 1, Formal Programs, as set forth hereunder. - 9.2 Continuing education programs sponsored or approved by the following organizations are deemed to be approved by the Board: American Counseling Association (ACA), American Mental Health Counselors Association (AMHCA), National Board for Certified Counselors, Inc. (NBCC), American Association for Marriage and Family Therapy (AAMFT), Rhode Island Mental Health Counselors Association (RIMHCA), Rhode Island Counseling Association (RICA), Rhode Island Marriage and Family Therapist Association (RIMFTA), National Association of Social Workers (NASW), American Psychological Association (APA), American Medical Association (AMA) or such other nationally-recognized organizations, as approved by the Board.

-10.3 Categories of Continuing Education Programs and Credits:
+9.3 Categories of Continuing Education Programs and Credits: